LEONCE RAPHAEL AGBODJÉLOU

 Lives and works in Porto-Novo, Benin

-Agbodjélou is the founder and director of the first photographic school in Benin which opened in 2013, and has recently been appointed the president of the Photographer’s Association of Porto-Novo.
+Agbodjélou was born in 1965 in Porto-Novo, Benin, where he still lives and works.
+He is the founder and director of the first photographic school in Benin which opened in 2013, and has recently been appointed the president of the Photographer’s Association of Porto-Novo.
 Agbodjélou is the recipient of the 2013 Taylor Wessing Photographic Portrait Prize which he was awarded by the National Portrait Gallery in London, UK.

-Most recently, Agbodjélou presented work as part of Ex Africa: Centro Cultural Banco do Brasil in São Paulo, Brazil, which ran from the 28 April until 16 July.
-Adbodjélou is currently participating in the group show, Pop Stars!
-Popular Culture and Contemporary Art at 21c in Oklahoma City, USA, which runs until February 2019.
-His work is also currently being exhibited at The Mint Museum in North Carolina, as part of the group exhibition Africa-Print Fashion Now!
+Most recently, Adbodjélou participated in the group show, Pop Stars!
+Popular Culture and Contemporary Art at 21c in Oklahoma City, USA, which ran until February 2019.
+His work was also exhibited at The Mint Museum in North Carolina, as part of the group exhibition Africa-Print Fashion Now!
 A story of taste, globalization and style.
-Agbodjélou’s work is also part of the travelling exhibition, Making Africa, which is open at the Blanton Museum of Art, Austin Texas and will run until the 6 January 2019.

 He presented his first solo exhibition From Dahomey to Benin in 2010 in London.
 The Egungun Project was presented in Germany in 2013, followed by his latest solo exhibition Code Noir in 2014 in London; Egungun Masquerades at SMAC Gallery in Cape Town , South Africa in 2015 and, most recently Borderlands at Jack Bell Gallery in London, UK in 2016.